 “They’ve literally handed over the problem of food poverty to food banks and washed their hands now.
 And now they can just forget all these what they call normal politics but it hasn’t dealt with the issue.
 And now it’s down to stores and charities like ourselves to fill this huge gap that was created especially in the height of the pandemic.”

-In the living room of the community centre, most of the people seeking food services are elderly.
-They sit together, drinking tea and chatting, while waiting for the food.
-“Well you can see too many people coming here for the service, and this is a good event for the people who are facing food poverty, as they can take away a lot of food,” said Gema Borrego, a volunteer.
+At the centre, many of those seeking food services are elderly.
+They gather in the living room, chatting over tea while waiting for food.
+Volunteer Gema Borrego said, “You can see too many people coming here, and this is a good place for the people who are facing food poverty.
+They can take away a lot of food.”